 - Creating a strong backup plan that prevents recreating or remembering a year of lost data. [link to http://rbsmn.com/2016/10/03/time-to-get-serious-in-2016-back-up-your-pc-network/]

 - Scanning regularly for viruses and malware.

 The cost of ransomware infection goes beyond a bitcoin payment.
 You must also take into account how much time will be needed to reset passwords and, possibly, to control damage.
 In some businesses, there are potential legal liabilities when data is disclosed, regardless of why it happened.

 RB’s Computer Service can create a seamless backup system for your network and device(s).
 Let us know your needs to avoid the scenarios outlined above.
 We will be happy to match your needs with one of our Managed IT Services Agreements that makes sense.

 I’ve written before about RB’s Computer Service Monthly Managed IT Service Agreements.
 It is no gimmick but, really, for the price one pays for lunch each day of the month, you could have a full proof backup solution, such as a secure password backup storage and access plus anti-virus & hacker protection.
 Uncomplicated to integrate and inexpensive.
 Features can be dialed up and dialed down to your specific needs.

-In addition to helping select the right type of commercial grade router, RB’s Computer Service can help you determine the best options that meet your long term business goals.
-To get the inside scoop on the most current and effective commercial grade remote access practices, contact me today via phone or email: 763-441-3884, email@example.com.
-RB’s Computer Service sells the best commercial grade routers, best laptop computers, best desktop computers, business computers, computer parts and computer monitors.
+To contact me today via phone or email, call 763-441-3884 or write to me at firstname.lastname@example.org.
+In addition to ransomware strategies, RB’s Computer Service sells the best commercial grade firewall routers, best laptop computers, best desktop computers, business computers, computer parts and computer monitors.
 We also provide managed IT services, computer repair, iPhone and smartphone repair and tablet repairs to customers and clients throughout central Minnesota and St. Cloud.